 You dream every night.

 Simply because you do not remember your dreams does not mean that you do not dream.
 You typically spend more than two hours per night dreaming.
-You can have between 4-7 dreams per night, but typically you only remember the last one you have before waking.
+You can have 4-7 dreams per night, but typically you only remember the last one you have before waking.

 Your dreams are always about you.